-The Minister and Adani both ultimately agreed with ACF that the Minister’s delegate’s failure to properly consider thousands of public comments when making the decision was an error of law.
+The Minister and Adani both ultimately agreed with ACF that the Minister’s delegate’s failure to consider some of the thousands of public comments when making the decision was an error of law.
 This error was only uncovered as the case progressed.

 With the consent of all the parties, Justice Perry set aside the decision, ordering the Minister to pay ACF’s costs.

 The Minister is now forced to go back to the drawing board, again invite public comments on referral of the NGWS and then consider them in making a new decision.

 EDO Qld had the assistance of barristers Neil Williams SC, Angus Scott, and Kate Gover in acting for ACF.

 Last year Adani Infrastructure Pty Ltd referred its proposed offsite water infrastructure for the Carmichael Coal mine – the North Galilee Water Scheme (NGWS) – to the Minister to decide if it required assessment for impacts on matters on national environmental significance (MNES) under the EPBC Act.

 The referral material provided by Adani stated that the NGWS was required for the construction and operation of the Carmichael Coal Mine and Rail Project, and other neighbouring coal mines .